VirtualEngine/Lability/Readme.md

 * Fixes bug adding 'unattend.xml' when the parent '\Windows\System32\Sysprep\' folder does not exist (#232)
 * Fixes bug resolving mounted disk image drive letter (#233)
+* Adds -DisableSwitchEnvironmentName parameter to Set-LabHostDefault (#236)
+  * New installations/deployments will default to False - applying defined prefixes/suffixes to virtual switches.
+  * Existing installations will default to True (at least until Set-LabHostDefault or Reset-LabHostDefault are called).

 ### v0.12.0